marcelhekking/cookiecutter-drf/{{cookiecutter.project_slug}}/backend/README.md

 In the Docker files, a physical volume on the host is linked with folders inside Docker.
 The web Docker performs actions under GI 1024 (e.g., running `collectstatic`).
 To avoid permission errors:

-- Create a static files and mediafiles folder on your machine (default is `~/www/omni/public/mediafiles/`, and `~/www/omni/public/staticfiles/`),
+- Create a static files and mediafiles folder on your machine (defaults are `~/www/omni/public/mediafiles/`, and `~/www/omni/public/staticfiles/` which work with the sample Nginx configuration file as shown above),
 - Set correct permission of the folder.

 This can be done with: